 Brain Awareness Week, which occurs every March, is a global campaign to increase public awareness of the progress and benefits of brain research.
 And today, a research paper has been published that discusses how a set of proteins in the blood might possibly give an indication of later-to-come Alzheimer’s disease in an individual.

-In a research conducted by Ben Goudey, a researcher at the Genomics Research Team of IBM Research, and his team at IBM Research- Australia it is found that machine learning has been utilized to identify a set of proteins in the blood that can predict the concentration of the biomarker amyloid-beta (amyloid-β) in spinal fluid, which can help predict the risk of Alzheimer’s disease long before it gets detected, because Alzheimer’s usually gets detected in the later stages.
+In research conducted by Ben Goudey, a researcher at the Genomics Research Team of IBM Research and his team at IBM Research- Australia, it is found that machine learning has been utilized to identify a set of proteins in the blood that can predict the concentration of the biomarker amyloid-beta (amyloid-β) in spinal fluid, which can help predict the risk of Alzheimer’s disease long before it gets detected because Alzheimer’s usually gets detected in the later stages.

 The peptide known as amyloid-beta has been proven to change prior to visible memory-related issues, and examination of the concentration of the amyloid-beta in the spinal fluid can provide an indication of the risk of Alzheimer’s disease years before it can occur.
 However, accessing spinal fluid is highly invasive and expensive.

 Goudey’s latest research has potentially identified proteins in the bloodstream that might indicate the concentration of amyloid-β in the spinal fluid.
 Thus, less invasive tests such as a blood test can be conducted instead of people having to go through the more invasive spinal fluid test.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free